alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

 Your freight forwarder will use your commercial invoice to make an official customs declaration.
 Your goods can be held up in customs if the information you give isn't accurate.

-^It is your responsibility to [tell the EORI team](https://online.hmrc.gov.uk/shortforms/form/EORIContact?dept-name=&sub-dept-name=&location=43&origin=http://www.hmrc.gov.uk) if any of your details change, for example if you become VAT registered or change address.^
+^It is your responsibility to [tell the EORI team](https://online.hmrc.gov.uk/shortforms/form/EORIContact?dept-name=&sub-dept-name=&location=43&origin=http://www.hmrc.gov.uk) if your business details change, for example if you become VAT registered or change address.^

 ##After you export